-Telenor continued to advise governments to meet deficits with predictable and balanced measures, and to share the burden evenly across a broad tax base.
+Telenor is committed to operate in accordance with laws and regulations by reporting and paying taxes at the legally across a broad tax base.
 In 2015, some Asian governments took efforts to reduce specific tax burdens on mobile operators, most notably in Thailand.
 However, several governments sustained excessive taxation of mobile and other selected industries, in a targeted and non-predictable way.
 Hungary, Pakistan and Bangladesh particularly levied high sector taxes, over those taxes paid by other industries in these countries - thereby curbing investments and growth opportunities in those industries that witness extra tax burden.
 In accordance with our tax position, Telenor joined the industry association GSMA in vocal, international calls for more predictable and universal taxation in Pakistan and Bangladesh.